 For best results, we suggest using a standard white, vanilla, yellow or chocolate cake recipe or, for even more stability, a pound cake recipe.
 Assemble the layers on a board that’s the same size as your cake.

 Before you can cover your cake with fondant, you need to crumb coat your cake.
-This thin layer of icing traps any cake crumbs and acts as an adhesive so your fondant doesn’t fall off or move around.
+This thin layer of frosting traps any cake crumbs and acts as an adhesive so your fondant doesn’t fall off or move around.

 You can use store-bought or homemade fondant to cover your cake.
-Our Decorator Preferred fondant comes in a wide variety of colors, flavors and sizes to best suit your needs; however, you can certainly make your own using our Rolled Marshmallow Fondant recipe (just keep in mind that homemade fondant won’t have as much stretch and elasticity as store-bought fondant).
+Our Decorator Preferred fondant comes in a wide variety of colors, flavors and sizes to best suit your needs; however, you can certainly make your own using our easy Rolled Marshmallow Fondant recipe (just keep in mind that homemade fondant won’t have as much stretch and elasticity as store-bought fondant).

 For best results, we suggest using fresh fondant to cover your cake.
 Old fondant can dry out and crack, especially along the edges of your cake.
 If this does happen, you can rub a little vegetable shortening along the dry area until the crack disappears.